-Direct acquisitions of control where the enterprise value or the book value of the Canadian business exceeds prescribed monetary thresholds are subject to pre-closing government approval on a net benefit basis.
-Except for certain cultural transactions, all other acquisitions of control and establishments of new Canadian businesses are subject to a mandatory notification process only.
+Direct investments, where the enterprise value or the book value of the Canadian business exceeds prescribed monetary thresholds, or those raising national security concerns, are subject to government approval.
+Except for certain cultural transactions and those raising national security concerns, all other acquisitions of control and establishments of new Canadian businesses are subject to a notification process only.

-What are the thresholds for net benefit review?
+What are the thresholds for review?